DongokYang/module_04_assignment/README.md

 changed line 59 from 'withdrawal' to 'withdraw'
 ## Code Modification:
 added line 25 to avoid the header is regarded as an error
+## Code Modification:
+added $ signs to make it look better